theupdateframework/pep-maximum-security-model/README.rst

 work needed to delegate trust to a project, and the signed metadata that developers MUST upload to PyPI along with the distribution.
 Specifically, PyPI is expected to periodically sign metadata with an offline key by adding projects to the *claimed* metadata file and signing it.
 In contrast, projects are only ever signed with an online key in the minimum security model.
-End-to-end signing does require manual intervention to delegate trust (i.e., to sign metadata with an offline key), but this is a one-time cost and projects have much stronger protections thereafter.
+End-to-end signing does require manual intervention to delegate trust (i.e., to sign metadata with an offline key), but this is a one-time cost and projects have stronger protections against PyPI compromises thereafter.

 Metadata Signatures, Key Management, and Signing Distributions